 I have an exciting announcement to make.

 Akari Tsushin is the name of Lamp’s digital magazine, previously available only in Japanese.
-Today, I am very pleased to be able to announce the publication of the English-language edition of its first issue, now available at Lamp’s online store.
+Today, I am very pleased to be able to announce the publication of the English-language edition of its first issue, now available at Lamp’s Spotify store.

 Akari Tsushin is created by the members of the band, with the English translation by yours truly.